- 1 Summary

-After pressing Open Movie Parameters on the parameter dialog, or Par+ on the panel, if you have set a cue, you can see the Cues' parameters by selecting it in the top row of buttons.
-Or in the Set> menu, select Cue Parameters to bring up the parameters of a cue.
+After pressing Open Movie Parameters on the parameter dialog, or Par+ (or Controls) on the moviePlayer panel, if you have set a cue, you can see the Cues' parameters by selecting it in the top row of buttons beside Player and Movie.
+Or click the Set> menu and select Cue Parameters to bring up the parameters of a cue.

 Here you see where the start, end and beauty times are held.
 You can name the cue.
 The Enable parameter undisplays the cue in the timeline, and is useful when it gets too cluttered.
 The Next Behavior menu allows you to stop or loop when reaching the end of a cue.
 You can set it to go black (0 0 0 1) or zero (0 0 0 0) at the end of the cue.
 You can safely delete or re-order

 cue2... components in the cues network, or via the Set> menu.

 The movie image and audio go out the first two outputs.
 Output 3 is the current movie's aspect ratio, length and rate.
 Output 4 contains cross-fading channels and diagnostics that may be useful.